Skip to main content

 To become an accountant, you will likely need a bachelor's degree in accounting or a similar field, and some companies prefer candidates with a master's degree.

 Accounting is a career that offers both stability and growth.
-According to BLS, accountants and auditors earned a median salary of $77,250 in 2021, and jobs in this field are projected to grow by 6% percent through 2031.
+According to BLS, accountants and auditors earned a median salary of $77,250 in 2021, and jobs in this field are projected to grow by 6% through 2031.

 How Do You Become a Certified Forensic Accountant?